 How to recognize and tap into your child’s potential in music

 Music is a fundamental part of what makes us human.
 We believe that all children have equal potential, and while certain aptitudes or strengths may manifest themselves in different ways, it is the responsibility of the teacher to help discover and develop natural talent.
-Choosing the correct instrument is of course an important factor, which is why we encourage new students to take advantage of our complimentary trial lessons.
+Choosing the correct instrument is, of course, an important factor, which is why we encourage new students to take advantage of our complimentary trial lessons.

-Often, the choice of instrument can be a hard one to make.
+Often, the choice of an instrument can be a hard one to make.
 However, when students are very young, we do recommend learning the piano or violin in an individual setting as they are excellent instruments for developing a strong foundation.

-See also: Interview with Musical Daddy: Marcus Loh
+⇒ Related Read: Interview with Musical Daddy: Marcus Loh

 Tips on cultivating the gift of music in your child, no matter the age

-Encourage your child to make music together with others as this conveys the joy of music making and provides a platform for collaboration with their peers.
+Encourage your child to make music together with others as this conveys the joy of music-making and provides a platform for collaboration with their peers.
 Treating music as something enjoyable and helping your child understand the gift of music goes a long way in helping them sustain a healthy mindset toward music.

 If you find this article useful, do click Like and Share at the bottom of the post, thank you.